Is sex a sin?

 It is only outside of marriage that sex is sinful.
 God made it very certain that the marriage bed must be kept pure (Hebrews 13:4).
 Sexual activity outside of marriage is called fornication.
 First Corinthians 6:9-10 says, “Do you not know that wrongdoers will not inherit the kingdom of God?
 Do not be deceived: Neither the sexually immoral nor idolaters nor adulterers nor men who have sex with men . . . will inherit the kingdom of God” Engaging in sex without the benefit of marriage is immoral, and “it is God's will that you should be sanctified: that you should avoid sexual immorality” (1 Thessalonians 4:3; cf. 1 Corinthians 6:18).

 If the Bible’s message on abstaining from sex until married were upheld, there would be far fewer sexually transmitted diseases, far fewer abortions, far fewer unwanted pregnancies and unwed mothers, and far few children growing up without both parents in their lives.
 Abstinence saves lives, protects babies, gives sexual relations the proper value and, most importantly, honors God.

 In no way is sex between a husband and wife a sin.
 Rather, it is a beautiful expression of love, trust, sharing, and unity.
 Sex is God’s gift to a married couple for pleasure and procreation.

-The Act of Marriage by Tim and Beverly LaHaye and Logos Bible Software.
+Recommended Resources: The Act of Marriage by Tim and Beverly LaHaye and Logos Bible Software.